HealthBioscienceIDEAS/microscopy-novice/episodes/imaging-software.md

 - **Open source or proprietary?**
-We'll look at this more in the next section, but it's important to consider if the software you are using is freely available, or requires a one-off payment or subscription to use.
+We'll look at this more in the next section, but it's important to consider if the software you are using is freely available, or requires a one-off payment or a regular subscription fee to use.

 - **Support for image types?**
 For example, does it support 3D images, or timeseries?

-- **Can it be customised/extended?**
+- **Can it be automated/customised/extended?**
-Can you automate certain steps with your own scripts or plugins?
-This is useful if you want to add extra features to a piece of software, or automate steps for large numbers of images.
+Can you automate certain steps with your own *scripts or plugins*?
+This is useful to make sure your analysis steps can be easily shared and reproduced by other researchers.
+It also enables you to add extra features to a piece of software, and automate repetitive steps for large numbers of images.

 :::::::::::::::::::::::::::::::::::::: callout

-### Scripts and plugins?
+### What are scripts and plugins?

 Scripts and plugins are ways to automate certain software steps or add new features.